MinecraftForge/Documentation/docs/tileentities/tileentity.md

 	TileEntity#readFromNBT(NBTTagCompound nbt)
 ```
 This methods are called whenever the `TileEntity` gets (un-)loaded, you don't use them to access your data.
-All your data should be fields within you class, and be (de-)serialized trough this methods.
+All your data should be fields within you class, and be (de-)serialized through this methods.

 Whenever your data changes you need to call ```TileEntity#markDirty()```, otherwise your `TileEntity` might be skipped while saving.